What is this subject about?

 Issues and Debates - gender/culture bias in psychology, reductionism, nature vs. nurture, holism vs. reductionism, idiographic vs. nomothetic approaches to psychological investigation.

 You will study Research Methods in greater depth and learn more complex inferential statistical techniques of analysis.

 How is the course assessed?

-The course is assessed by three written examinations at the end of the two-year course.
+The course is assessed by three written exam papers at the end of the two-year course.
 Questions vary in style from multiple-choice to short answer questions and those requiring extended writing in the form of full essay responses.
-Some questions require the application of knowledge to novel scenarios.
+Some questions require application of knowledge to novel scenarios.

 What skills will I need and develop on this course?